hyunguboy/IgorPro_MiscTools/README.md

 Deletes NaN points in a wave.

+## HKang_GetAvgWithTime.ipf

+Calculates the average of points within an input time period.
+This function takes a wave of measurements, its corresponding time wave, and the beginning and end time points.
+It then outputs the average of the points in the period.

 ## HKang_GetMultipleR2.ipf

 Finds the R2 from linear regressions of multiple waves (or matrix) and saves those R2 values into an output wave.